Bacchus GCC Announces Launch of Corporate and Real Estate Division, Spearheaded by Karim Geadah

-(MENAFN- Karim Geadah) Bacchus Agency, a leading Global creative communications, digital marketing agency, announces the launch of its Corporate and Real Estate Division for the GCC region, led by seasoned PR professional and newest addition to its team, Karim Geadah, who joins as Associate Director.
+(MENAFN- Karim Geadah) Dubai, UAE, 23 April 2024 – Bacchus Agency, a leading Global creative communications, digital marketing agency, announces the launch of its Corporate and Real Estate Division for the GCC region, led by seasoned PR professional and newest addition to its team, Karim Geadah, who joins as Associate Director.
 Karim will work with GCC lead, Co-Founder and Senior Vice President, Fiona Wishart overseen by Bacchus Co-Founder Anouschka Menzies.

 Karim Geadah brings with him over 13 years of experience in public relations across a diverse range of sectors including real estate/property, fintech, finance, cryptocurrencies, luxury lifestyle, automotive, hospitality, aviation, and technology.
 Throughout his career, Karim has consistently demonstrated his ability to elevate the brands of his clients and deliver exceptional results.